 Our board of directors is classified into three classes (designated Class I, Class II and Class III), with members of each class holding office for staggered three-year terms.
-There are currently two Class I directors, whose terms expire at the 2018 annual meeting of stockholders; three Class II directors, whose terms expire at the 2019 annual meeting of stockholders; and three Class III directors, whose terms expire at the Annual Meeting, in all cases subject to the election and qualification of their successors and to their earlier death, resignation or removal.
+There are currently two Class I directors, whose terms expire at the 2018 Annual Meeting; three Class II directors, whose terms expire at the 2019 annual meeting of stockholders; and three Class III directors, whose terms expire at the 2020 annual meeting of stockholders, in all cases subject to the election and qualification of their respective successors and to their earlier death, resignation or removal.

 Our process for nominating director candidates is described below under the caption "Director Candidate Nominating Procedures."
-Our board of directors nominated incumbents Mr. Coleman and Ms. Troe to stand for election as Class III directors at the Annual Meeting.
-Each nominee has indicated his or her willingness to serve if elected, but if he or she is unable or unwilling to serve, proxies may be voted for a substitute nominee designated by our board of directors.
-Each nominee, if elected, will hold office until the 2020 annual meeting of stockholders, subject to the election and qualification of his successor and to his earlier death, resignation or removal.
-Gregory Raifman, our former President and a current Class III director, is not a nominee for re-election at the Annual Meeting.
+Our board of directors nominated incumbents Messrs.
+Addante and Frankenberg to stand for election as Class I directors at the Annual Meeting.
+Each nominee has indicated his willingness to serve if elected, but if he is unable or unwilling to serve, proxies may be voted for a substitute nominee designated by our board of directors.
+Each nominee, if elected, will hold office until the 2021 annual meeting of stockholders, subject to the election and qualification of his respective successor and to his earlier death, resignation or removal.